eclipse-theia/theia-website/src/docs/theia_coder.md

 2. Choose the `agent-mode` prompt variant

 For best results with Agent Mode:
-- Consider switching to a more powerful LLM like Sonnet-4, GPT-4.1 or Gemini-Pro
+- Consider switching to a more powerful LLM (check your provider for the latest flagship models)
 - Enable notifications to get updates when long-running tasks complete

 Once active, the agent operates differently: it directly writes to the workspace, executes code, and even starts the application when complete.